VishnuBeji/Comic-Gen/README.md

-# Pokemon Story Image Generator
+# Comic Strip Generator

-This project generates extended scenes from the Pokémon story, visualizes them in the style of anime comic strips, and combines them into a unified image.
+This project generates extended scenes from any given story, visualizes them in the style of anime comic strips, and combines them into a unified image.
 The generation pipeline leverages advanced NLP and image generation models to produce creative outputs.
+We have a RAG based model that will enhance the story using a vectorised DB of books and scripts.

 ## Models Used